zeniuseducation/poly-euler/README.md

 ## Performance Comparison in my MBA i5 1.6GHz

+##### Problem no 1

+Prob: Find the sum of all multiples of 3 or 5 that less than 1000

+Clojure averaging 3.2 msecs
+Clisp averaging 0.3 msecs
+Haskell averaging 10 msecs

 ##### Problem no 25

 Prob: Find the first fibo element that reach 1000 digits.